pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 Notice the few differences in K

-1. The Lambda function is implictly bound to curly brackets
+1. The Lambda function is implicitly bound to curly brackets

-2. Lists are seperated by a semicolon, not a whitespace
+2. Lists are separated by a semicolon, not a whitespace

 3. The colon sign is an overloaded character.
 In the first line, it denotes "assign to", but in the second line, it represents the "if" function

 4. Instead of calling `fact_iter` recursively, we call `_f`, which is a constant referring to the current function.
-We need to call `_f` because `fact_iter` is not yet defined when K parses the sourcecode.
+We need to call `_f` because `fact_iter` is not yet defined when K parses the source code.

-To me, discovering the M-Expression syntax of K and Q was some muche needed familiarity.
-However it is uncommon to find this notation in the wild.
+To me, discovering the M-expression syntax of K and Q was some much-needed familiarity.
+However, it is uncommon to find this notation in the wild.
 In reality, a K implementation of `fact_iter` would most likely look like this:

 ```k